 Dr. Deacon, Bob

-His current interest is in regional social policy and regional social integration.
-He is author of Global Social Policy and Governance (Sage 2007), co-editor of Social Policy and International Interventions in South East Europe (Edward Elgar, 2007), and co-author of Global Social Policy: International Organizations and the Future of Welfare (Sage, 1997).
+His interest was in regional social policy and regional social integration.
+He was author of Global Social Policy and Governance (Sage 2007), co-editor of Social Policy and International Interventions in South East Europe (Edward Elgar, 2007), and co-author of Global Social Policy: International Organizations and the Future of Welfare (Sage, 1997).
 His research has been published in Journal of European Social Policy, Global Social Policy, Zeitschrift fur Socialreform and Journal of Social Policy and elsewhere.
-He is the author of several book chapters in edited books (published by Blackwell, Routledge, Palgrave, Oxford University Press, Macmillan, Policy Press).
+He was the author of several book chapters in edited books (published by Blackwell, Routledge, Palgrave, Oxford University Press, Macmillan, Policy Press).

 Bob Deacon unfortunately passed away on 1 October 2017.